 You can explore with a full-day guided tour

 A guided day tour often includes Pena Palace, Quinta da Regaleira, Sintra’s historic center, Cabo da Roca (Europe’s westernmost point), and the coastal cliffs of Cascais.
-You’ll also enjoy round-trip transfers in an AC coach.
+The guided tours also include a round-trip transfers in an AC coach so that you don't have to plan a bit.

 Highlights of a Day Trip to Sintra and Cascais from Lisbon